AlafariAbdullah/setup-docs/MinecraftWorldSync.md

-# 🧠 Auto-Sync Minecraft World with Git
+# 🧠 Auto-Sync Minecraft Saves(Worlds) with Git

-I often play Minecraft on my desktop at home, but when I’m on the go with my laptop, transferring my world manually used to be a hassle.
+I often play Minecraft on my desktop at home, but when I’m on the go with my laptop, transferring my save manually used to be a hassle.
 I had to remote into my desktop, zip the save folder, spin up a Python HTTPS server, and download it from my laptop.
 That got old quickly.

 So, I spent two quick hours writing a pair of simple scripts — one for Windows, one for macOS — to automatically run `git pull` before launching Minecraft, and `git push` after exiting the game.
-Now my Minecraft world syncs seamlessly between devices using GitHub.
+Now my Minecraft save syncs seamlessly between devices using GitHub.

 - I assume you'd just use your .minecraft as your repo to sync your settings, mods and all other game related files (including saves), but I am not entirely sure if there'd be compatibility issues or not.

 ## ⚙️ How It Works

-1. Your Minecraft world is stored in a [local Git repository](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github).
+1. Your Minecraft save is stored in a [local Git repository](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github).
 2. When you launch Minecraft:
-   - The script pulls the latest version of the world from GitHub.
+   - The script pulls the latest version of the save from GitHub.
 3. When you exit Minecraft:
    - The script automatically commits your changes and pushes them to GitHub.